-The Board of Directors
+Board of Directors

-We are governed by a 15-member subregional board of directors (the "Board").
-The governing bodies of the Participating Municipalities appoint members to our Board according to the ratio of the population of each Participating Municipality to the total population within our boundaries.
+DART is governed by 15-member subregional board of directors (the "Board").
+The governing bodies of the Participating Municipalities appoint members to DART's Board according to the ratio of the population of each Participating Municipality to the total population within DART's boundaries.
 A Participating Municipality having a population which entitles it to make a fraction of an appointment may combine that fraction with one or more other Participating Municipalities to make one appointment, but no Participating Municipality may appoint more than 65% of the members of the Board.
 The Board is restructured whenever there is a change in the member municipalities or every fifth year after the date census data or population estimates become available.

 Each Board member serves at the pleasure of the governing municipal unit that appoints the member.
 Board members serve staggered two-year terms.
 Eight of the member terms begin on July 1 of odd-numbered years and seven of the member terms begin July 1 of even-numbered years.
 Each member is entitled to receive \$50 for each Board meeting attended and is reimbursed for necessary and reasonable expenses incurred in the discharge of the member's duties.
+A list of the current members of the Board, the position held by each member and the appointing entity for each member are listed on page ix hereof.